wp-plugins/getty-images/readme.txt

 The Getty Images WordPress plugin integrates seamlessly with your Wordpress 3.5+ Media Manager and lets you create posts with photos and illustrations from Getty Images – without ever leaving your WordPress site.

-Features include:
+With 2.0, users can now access over 35 million embeddable images for editorial use on their WordPress.org site, for free.

+New users:

+* Access to over 35 million embeddable images, available for editorial use and at no cost to you.

+Getty Images customers can access and license imagery:

-*	Search millions of photos, vectors and illustrations, customized to your Getty Images account
+* Search millions of photos, vectors and illustrations, customized to your Getty Images account.

 * Download and preview comp images before you post.

 * Download, insert and publish any size image using your existing agreement with Getty Images.

 * Licensed images are saved to your Media Library for future use.

 Using the plugin once installed